Claudio-code/object-calisthenics-exercises-with-php/README.md

   - Has one only one level per method
   - Never use ELSE
 - Fail fast
-- Involve yours primitive types
+- Involve yours primitive types#
+- First class collection